gurdotan/blog/source/_posts/mixpanel-content-marketing-funnel.md

 ---
-title: Tracking Your Content Marketing Funnel With Mixpanel
+title: Measuring Your Content Marketing Funnel With Mixpanel
-date: 2016-04-01 16:37:12
+author: Gur Dotan
-tags:
+date: 2016-06-23 16:37:12

 ---

 One of the things I remember that baffled me for a long time in content marketing was the fact that it was hard to understand if the content we created was actually converting users and pushing them lower down the funnel.